jayrahdevore/Attiny85Morse/README.md

 <!--Apparenly amateur radio operators still use Morse code.
 It's efficient and uses little bandwith.
 After finding how much a proper mechanical switch--[key or keyer](http://hamuniverse.com/n2eycodekeys.html)--costs, I resolved to building one.-->
 This project provides a touch interface for sending morse code via amateur radio.
 The code is plug-and-play with the ATtiny85 microcontroller.
+The contacts can be any conductive surface.

 ---
 ### Schematic